7 Ways to Use Writing Prompts for Kindergarteners

 Celebrating your students’ writing pieces and growth will encourage and motivate them to keep working hard.

-Each month, have students go back through their writing journal and share the writing prompts they are most proud of with another adult, a partner, or the class.
+Each month, have students go through their writing journals and share the writing prompts they are most proud of with another adult, a partner, or the class.

 This gives students a chance to reflect on their writing and gives them a sense of pride in their work.